fgbyte/fgbyte-portfolio/src/content/blog/07-from-web-to-native-in-2025/index.md

 - Expo
 ---

-This article is about my decision to start learning React Native in 2025.
-I've created some personal projects before in **Next.js**, but I'm recently making the switch to **Expo**.
+### This article is about my decision to start learning React Native and send Nextjs to another plane of the my universe.

 Why?

 As a full-stack developer, my ambition is bigger than before when I just made frontends for other people.
 Not only my ambition, but my capabilities are also much greater, and creating entire pieces of software has always been a dream for me – a binary, a compiled program that you just double-click and it runs.